sozinov/deploy-git-vestacp/README.md

 2.Load the bash script server.create-hook.sh to the /home/user folder

-3.Run the bash script server.create-git-hook.sh from the admin user with the name of the project

-  bash server.create-git-hook.sh projectname.com

-   , where projectname.com is the name of your project created in vestacp-> web, then a repository is automatically created in the /home/user/git/projectname.com.git folder
+3.Run the bash script server.create-git-hook.sh from the admin user with the name of the project, example: bash server.create-git-hook.sh projectname.com , where projectname.com is the name of your project created in vestacp-> web, then a repository is automatically created in the /home/user/git/projectname.com.git folder

 4. For deploying the project in production, from git to the server to the /home/user/web/projectname.com/public_html folder (for windows) you need: